mindalpha/MindAlpha/README.md

 * Efficient IO with PySpark.
 Minibatches read by PySpark as pandas DataFrames can be feed directly to models.

-* Similar API with PyTorch and Spark ML, users familar with PyTorch and PySpark can get started quickly.
+* Similar API with PyTorch and Spark MLlib, users familar with PyTorch and PySpark can get started quickly.

 * Wrap custom sparse layers as PyTorch modules, making them easy to use.